jizhongce/CS377LAB/lab02/lab02_part2/Monitor/README.md

     queRequests: Queue<Request>, this will represent the queue of the request.

   Then we have a constructor which takes three arguments:<br>
-  *  First one is input which will represent max number of requests we will create and we will assign it to MAX_REQUEST.
+  *  Input: represent max number of requests we will create and we will assign it to MAX_REQUEST.
-  *  Second is called sleep_time, which will represent the time the producer will sleep after creating a new request, and we will assign it to sleep_time.
+  *  sleep_time: represent the time the producer will sleep after creating a new request, and we will assign it to sleep_time.
-  *  The third one is called max, this will represent the max number of requests in total so we can assign it to max Then we Override the run function and in this function, we have a while loop, if the total_count is less than max which means the queue is not full so we put the request in the queue and increase the total_count and count.
+  *  max: this will represent the max number of requests in total so we can assign it to max Then we Override the run function and in this function, we have a while loop, if the total_count is less than max which means the queue is not full so we put the request in the queue and increase the total_count and count.